karatelabs/karate/karate-core/README.md

 * `stop()`: Karate will call this method at the end of every top-level `Scenario` (that has not been `call`-ed by another `Scenario`).

-* `setLogger()`: You can choose to ignore this method, but if you use the provided `Logger` instance in your `Target` code, any logging you perform will nicely appear in-line with test-steps in the HTML report, which is great for troubleshooting or debugging tests.
+If you use the provided `Logger` instance in your `Target` code, any logging you perform will nicely appear in-line with test-steps in the HTML report, which is great for troubleshooting or debugging tests.

 Combined with Docker, headless Chrome and Karate's [parallel-execution capabilities](https://github.com/intuit/karate#parallel-execution) - this simple `start()` and `stop()` lifecycle can effectively run web UI automation tests in parallel on a single node.